-At Resurrection School we are guided by Jesus who said,

-"I am the Way, the Truth and the Life.
+At Resurrection School we are guided by Jesus who said, "I am the Way, the Truth and the Life.
 Follow Me."
 We are committed to being an inclusive community which promotes engaging learning based on high expectations.
 We focus on the well-being of all learners as they flourish in a nurturing, respectful environment.
 We value partnerships with families and authentic connections with the wider community.

-Our vibrant, diverse school community has Catholic faith as central to our endeavours.
+Our welcoming, diverse school community has the Catholic faith as central to its endeavours.
 We strive to embody a shared vision of engaging, challenging learning and teaching.
-We provide opportunities for all to flourish with a clear focus on EAL learners and a strong emphasis on both the centrality of wellbeing and community engagement.
+We provide opportunities for all to flourish with a strong emphasis on both the centrality of wellbeing and community engagement.
 At Resurrection School we are committed to providing an inclusive, safe and engaging environment in which all are empowered to reach their full potential.